ro-the-creator/M1-Project--Cafe-Sales/README.md

 </p>

 <p align="center">
-I calculated cafe products sold where quantity, or QTY, was over 1 by using a COUNTIFS function, that determined each type of cafe product sold where QTY>1.
+I calculated cafe products sold where quantity, or QTY, was over 1 by using a COUNTIFS function, which determined each type of cafe product sold where QTY > 1.
 When calculated, the order of products sold from most to least was:
 </p>

 1. Coffee